Bob-Zimmerman/CPFirewallScripts/README.md

 ```

 # For Management Servers
+I store all of these scripts in /var/log/scripts on my management
+servers.
+If you want to put them somewhere else, be sure to check for
+static paths in the scripts.

+I try to put variables which you need to customize for your environment
+towards the top of the scripts, and I try to keep them as simple
+assignments at the top level (no indentation).

+## autoPush_Dev-QA.sh
+An example of a script I use to set up a push window for autoPushWorker.
+You will need to change almost everything in this script.
+I make a copy
+of this script for each set of policies I want to push together.
+If you
+want to separate pushes to one datacenter from pushes to another
+datacenter, just make a separate window script for each of them.
+Here's
+an example clish cronjob:

+`add cron job autoPush_Dev_QA command "/var/log/scripts/autoPush_Dev-QA.sh" recurrence weekly days 1,2,3,4,5 time 13:00`

+You can suspend pushes to the whole management (e.g, during a change
+freeze) by creating the file `/suspendPushes`, or to a single firewall
+(e.g, while upgrading that firewall) by creating the file
+`/suspend_<firewall name>`.
+Note these file names are case-sensitive.

+## autoPushWorker.sh
+Takes mail information and push window configuration from a script like
+autoPush_Dev-QA.sh and executes the pushes.
+The only customization this
+one should need is the documentationUrl.
+In my environment, I use a
+document which explains which policies we push when.

+If sends an email when it starts to tell you it is pushing the policies.
+Once the pushes have finished, you get a summary of the results.
+Right
+now, the summary only includes success or failure, and the count of
+errors, warnings, and so on.
+If a push fails, it does not include the
+error message.

 ## clusterDiff.sh
 Runs a script you provide on each member of every cluster reporting to
 the management where it is run, then uses diff to find differences in